VeereshElango/veereshelango.github.io/_pages/about.md

 My love gets extra special while dealing with unstructured data such as text, images and music.
 {: .text-justify}

 I have been a software developer and corporate trainer for four years back in India.
-I enjoy the pleasure of sharing and mentoring aspiring young students.
+I enjoy the pleasure of sharing knowledge and mentoring aspiring young students.
 I have given guest lectures for students at Stockholm University during 2018 and 2019.
 {: .text-justify}

 In this blog, I share my work and contemplations about artificial intelligence and machine learning.